 Take your tree trimming to the next level!
 We’ve made a list and checked it twice and came up with a bunch of DIY ornaments that are sure to bring on the holiday cheer.
-From an ode to Baymax to popsicle stick creativity, these crafty ideas are the perfect way to deck the halls.
+From LEGO to popsicle stick creativity, these crafty ideas are the perfect way to deck the halls.
 Scroll down to find your new favorite ornament!

 Popsicle Stick Snowflakes